ember-learn/guides-source/guides/release/upgrading/editions.md

 }
 ```

-You might notice that the import comes from a package named `@glimmer`, not `@ember`.
+You might notice that the import comes from a package named `@glimmer`, not
-Behind the scenes, Ember's rendering engine comes from Glimmer, and now the Components do too, however, you don't need to worry about learning Glimmer separately.
+`@ember`.
+Behind the scenes, Ember's rendering engine comes from Glimmer, and
+now the components do too.
+However, Glimmer is a low-level integration with
+Ember, and you don't need to worry about learning it separately.

-### Benefits of Components in Octane
+### Benefits of Glimmer Components

-Components imported from `'@glimmer/component'` have a some huge benefits
+Glimmer components have a some huge benefits

-- These new components give you all the benefits described in Native Classes above
+- These new components give you all the benefits described in Native Classes
+  above
-- They don't extend from `EmberObject` at all, which means that they
+- They don't extend from `EmberObject` at all, which means that they don't need
-don't need `EmberObject` APIs, such as `reopenClass`,
+  `EmberObject` APIs, such as `reopenClass`, `extend`.
+You can safely use
-`extend`.
-You can safely use `constructor` for all setup code.
+  `constructor` for all setup code.
 - Lifecycle hooks are greatly simplified and easier to use
-- They don't have that wrapping HTML element that got in the way of CSS styling and layout
+- They don't have that wrapping HTML element that got in the way of CSS styling
-- Bindings are one-way, so there can be no unintended side effects of changing an argument's value
+  and layout

+Arguments are also namespaced on `this.args` within Glimmer components, which is
+an immutable object.
+This means that:

+- It's clear when you are accessing arguments passed to the component, and
+  when you are accessing fields and properties of the component itself.
+- Arguments always refer to the original value that was passed in, so you
+  don't have to track down confusing code in hooks or computed property
+  definitions that modifies the value of the argument.
+- There is no confusing 2-way-databinding for arguments via the component
+  class, data can only flow in one direction.

-### Getting used to Components in Octane
+### Getting used to Glimmer Components

 #### Lifecycle and Properties

-These components have exactly 2 lifecycle hooks:
+These components have 2 lifecycle hooks:

 - `constructor`
 - `willDestroy`

 These can be used to setup the class and tear it down, respectively.
 Other
 lifecycle hooks, like `didInsertElement` and `didUpdate` don't have equivalents.
-Instead, you should use _modifiers_ to fill their use
+Instead, you should use _modifiers_ to fill their use cases.
+These are discussed
-cases.
-These are discussed in more detail later on.
+in more detail later on.

 Components also have 3 properties: